lana-20/charles-setup/README.md

 ## Capture and Decrypt SSL Traffic

-As soon as customers require me to use Charles, they want to know what my mobile device is doing during its communication with their services.
-If this communication is encrypted, which is great for my day-to-day security, this traffic needs to be decrypted using a certificate.
-I'm going to install this certificate to allow Charles to listen to that communication.
+As soon as customers require us to use Charles, they want to know what our mobile device is doing during its communication with their services.
+If this communication is encrypted, which is great for our day-to-day security, this traffic needs to be decrypted using a certificate.
+We're going to install this certificate to allow Charles to listen to that communication.
 Let's start with the desktops again.

 ### Install Desktop Certificate

-Fortunately Charles already includes this certificate and allows to install it using the menu easily.
-I have to circumvent a possible pitfall though.
-Just follow me through the process:
+Fortunately, Charles already includes this certificate and allows to install it using the menu easily.
+We have to circumvent a possible pitfall though.
+Just follow the below captioned process:

 ♦ Within Charles click **Help > SSL Proxying > Install Charles Root Certificate**